agongi/study/spring-common/bean/bean-factory-application-context/README.md

 ```

 **Bean Factory**

 - Bean instantiation/wiring (IoC)
   - lazy initialization

 **Application Context**

 - Bean instantiation/wiring (IoC)
   - eager initialization
 - Automatic BeanPostProcessor registration
 - Automatic BeanFactoryPostProcessor registration
 - Access to messages in i18n-style, through the MessageSource interface.
 - Access to resources, such as URLs and files, through the ResourceLoader interface.

+> ApplicationContext inherits BeanFactory so It supports all features provided in BeanFactory.